srl-labs/learn-srlinux/docs/ndk/guide/dev/go/with-bond/index.md

 As advertised, the greeter app greets us with a message that includes the `name` value we've set and the last booted time of the SR Linux node.
 Should you change the `name` value and commit, you will see the new `greeting` message.

+Now let's go and see how this app is written, starting with the project structure.

 ## Project structure

 The project structure is a matter of personal preference.
 There are no strict rules on how to structure a Go project.
 However, there are some best practices we can enforce making the NDK project structure more consistent and easier to understand.